jkriege2/JKQtPlotter/examples/simpletest_rgbimageplot_opencv/README.md

 # Example (JKQTPlotter): Simple RGB image plot, showing a 3-channel OpenCV cv::Mat {#JKQTPlotterImagePlotRGBOpenCV}
-This project (see `./examples/simpletest_imageplot_opencv/`) simply creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
-The image is generated as an OpenCV cv::Mat image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
+This project (see `./examples/simpletest_imageplot_opencv/`) simply creates a JKQTPlotter widget (as a new window) and shows an RGB image read from a BMP-file.
+The image is generated as an [OpenCV](https://opencv.org/) [`cv::Mat`](https://docs.opencv.org/4.0.0/d3/d63/classcv_1_1Mat.html) image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
-To copy the data a special OpenCV Interface function `JKQTPCopyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.
+To copy the data a special OpenCV Interface function `JKQTPCopyCvMatToColumn()` is used, that copies the data from a (https://opencv.org/) [`cv::Mat`](https://docs.opencv.org/4.0.0/d3/d63/classcv_1_1Mat.html) directly into a column.

 The function `JKQTPCopyCvMatToColumn()` is available from the (non-default) header-only extension from `jkqtplotter/jkqtpopencvinterface.h`.
-This header provides facilities to interface JKQTPlotter with OPenCV.
+This header provides facilities to interface JKQTPlotter with OpenCV.

 The source code of the main application is (see [`jkqtplotter_simpletest_imageplot_opencv.cpp`](https://github.com/jkriege2/JKQtPlotter/tree/master/examples/simpletest_imageplot_opencv/jkqtplotter_simpletest_imageplot_opencv.cpp):
 ```.cpp